BChan26/Consolidated-U3-Notes/README.md

 # Consolidated-U3-Notes

-The purpose of this repo is merely to consolidate lesson repos for unit 3 into one repository.
+The primary scope of this repo is to serve as a hub/consolidation of lessons from unit 3 but not necessarily as an exhaustive resource for the technology featured.

 The consolidation includes content pulled directly from previous repos, elaborations from primary documentation, and rewording for my own benefit and understanding.
-It excludes follow-along excersizes but links to the original lessons if you need a refresher and want to follow along.
+It excludes follow-along excersizes but links to the original lessons and external documentation.

-The primary scope of this repo is to serve as a hub/consolidation of lessons from unit 3 but not necessarily as an exhaustive resource for the technology featured.

 ## Database Design